CINUE/DevKit.Xamarin.Storage/README.md

     await CrossLocalStorage.Current.SaveLocalDataAsync(_appModel, AppConstants.LocalDataFileName);
 ```

-If you wanna contribute feel free to download, enhance the code and share the features.
+If you want to contribute feel free to download, enhance the code project and share the features.

 happy coding.
 RC :)